djugei/djugei.github.io/content/how-arch-delta-works.md

 An impossible task.
 I assume that the issue is somewhere in the framework or the runtime.
 No idea where and how to debug this though.
+Utilizing jemalloc has slowed the leak down considerably, it might therefore be a memory fragmentation issue.

 Overall I will probably re-engineer the server to use some purely threaded solution.
 That also means rewriting the cache,